Responsible Sourcing and Sustainability

 Training and Risk Mitigation for Human Trafficking

-To further our commitment to eradicating modern slavery and human trafficking in our global supply chains, we’ve trained more than 200 global product supply team members in identifying and addressing potential risks of slavery and human trafficking in our supply chain.
-Additionally, we are mentoring suppliers and customers in the development of their own training and risk mitigation programs to combat human trafficking and slavery in global supply chains.
+To further our commitment to eradicating modern slavery and human trafficking in our global supply chains, we annually provide training to all global employees to assist in identifying and addressing potential risks of slavery and human trafficking in our supply chain.
+Additionally, for some supply chains we engage suppliers in the development of their own training and risk mitigation programs to combat human trafficking and slavery in global supply chains.
 Additional information about our efforts can be found in our California Transparency in Supply Chains Act and UK Modern Slavery Act disclosure statements.

 Being Mindful of Conflict Minerals

 We conduct annual assessments of our supply chain related to the use of conflict minerals (tin, tantalum, tungsten and gold).
-Based on these assessments, we determined that either: 1) the covered minerals necessary to the functionality or production of our products were from recycled or scrap sources; or 2) we have no reason to believe these minerals originated in the Democratic Republic of the Congo or adjoining countries.
+Based on these assessments, we determine and report whether the covered minerals, which may be necessary to the functionality or production of our products, were acceptably sourced from recycled or scrap sources in the Democratic Republic of the Congo (DRC) region; or have not originated in the DRC or adjoining countries.
 For a full explanation of our country of origin assessment, see our SEC Form SD Filing.